-She quickly dived onto a couch.
-The policeman reached the door.
 She tried to drown the doorbell chime with an exaggerated spore.

 But the officer was insistent, so she weakly called, "Who's there?"
 Released the latch.
 Pretended she was blinded by the glare From the rays of sun descending, as the policeman ushered in.
 "So you've been around collecting, Gran?" he challenged with a grin.